Fabulous Freebirds: History

 The Fabulous Freebirds started performing together in 1979 when Mid South Wrestling promoter Bill Watts put together the duo of Michael "P.S."
 Hayes and Terry "Bam Bam" Gordy.
-Though originally meant to be a tag team, he soon added Buddy "Jack" Roberts into the mix, and they became a "three man gang" type of tag-team—an unusual concept at the time.
-They invented a concept that is now called The Freebird Rule in their honor, in which any two of three members can defend the team's championships.
+Though originally meant to be a tag team, he soon added former Hollywood Blond Buddy "Jack" Roberts into the mix, and they became a "three man gang" type of tag-team—an unusual concept at the time.
+They invented a concept that is now called the "Freebird Rule" in their honor, in which any two of three members can defend the team's championships.
 They usually worked as heels, but also had several face runs as well.

 After wrestling for Watts in Mid South, they worked for Memphis based Continental Wrestling Association (CWA) where they feuded with Jerry Lawler and Bill Dundee.

-In late 1980, the Freebirds moved to Georgia Championship Wrestling, where they won the National Tag Team titles in the Omni, from Mr Wrestling 1 and 2.
-Throughout the first half of 1981, the birds had some of the biggest feuds and most legendary matches in the history of GCW.
-In one famous match shown on WTBS, (Now known as the piledriver match) Terry Gordy gave Ted DiBiase 4 consecutive piledrivers, which led to Dibiase being taken away in an ambulance.
-In mid 1981, Buddy Roberts left GCW.
-Terry Gordy and Michael Hayes then had a falling out, and a subsequent feud against each other, with Hayes as the hero, and Gordy as the villain.
+In late-1980, the Freebirds moved to Georgia Championship Wrestling, where they won the National Tag Team titles in the Omni, from Mr Wrestling 1 and 2.
+Throughout the first half of 1981, the 'Birds had some of the biggest feuds and most legendary matches in the history of GCW.
+In one famous match shown on WTBS (now known as the piledriver match), Gordy gave Ted DiBiase four consecutive piledrivers, which led to Dibiase being taken away in an ambulance.
+In mid 1981, Roberts left GCW.
+Gordy and Hayes then had a falling out, and a subsequent feud against each other, with Hayes as the hero, and Gordy as the villain.
 Hayes and Gordy eventually patched up their differences, and reformed the Freebirds as a duo.
 They feuded with Ole Anderson and Stan Hansen over the NWA world tag team titles, throughout the summer of 1982.

 The group next wrestled in the Dallas-based World Class Championship Wrestling (WCCW) territory, where they had a legendary feud with the Von Erichs (David, Kevin, Kerry, Chris and Mike).
-This feud was ignited by an infamous incident in which Terry Gordy slammed Kerry Von Erich's head in a steel cage door, inciting a riot.
+This feud was ignited by an infamous incident in which Gordy slammed Kerry Von Erich's head in a steel cage door, inciting a riot.
 During this feud, as the Von Erichs would wave the flag of Texas, the Freebirds started using the flag of Georgia, which contained the Confederate battle flag, as a group symbol to counter it.